Outreach

 Welcome

-The Outreach Committee meeting is the second Wednesday of each month at 7 p.m. in the Parish House.
+The Outreach Ministry meeting is the third Thursday of each month at 7 p.m. in the Parish House.
 Anyone is welcome to attend.

 Alcoholics Anonymous